 - The system will use data extraction protocols to verify the address of the user.

 Banking and financial institutions are required to perform customer due diligence (CDD) for individual customers and clients.
-For higher-risk individuals, they are obligated to perform enhanced due diligence (EDD) to evaluate, assess and eliminate the risk they pose to the institution.
-For more efficient risk assessment, AML screening of each individual client is a must.
+For higher-risk individuals, they are obligated to perform enhanced due diligence (EDD) to evaluate, assess, and eliminate the risk they pose to the institution.
+For more efficient risk assessment, the AML compliance program for screening each individual client is a must.

-AML services are generally availed with KYC verifications and checks are run in the background.
+AML compliance program is generally availed with KYC verifications and checks are run in the background.

 - The system extracts a user’s Name and DOB from their credentials as they perform their identity checks.

 - The system will scan the person from global AML watchlists (FATF, OFAC, Terrorist Financing, FinCEN, DFAT, etc.)

 - If the individual is flagged in any list their verification will be declined and the company will be notified of a specific individual’s flagged status.